focolab/ribo-gcamp/README.md

 # ribo-gcamp
-modeling code for the ribo-camp project
+code for the ribo-camp project